OriolFilter/discord_simple_link_spam_ratelimit/README.md

 ### Which permissions does the bot need?

 - Read messages
+- Read messages history <-- new from v1.1
 - Send messages (to the moderation channels too)
-- Time Out Members (remember to sort the roles by priority)
+- Time Out Members
+- Kick Members  <-- new from v1.1
+- Ban Members  <-- new from v1.1

 ### Why hardcode the Server ID